akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active-examples.md

 :   @@snip [AuctionExample](/akka-persistence-typed-tests/src/test/scala/docs/akka/persistence/typed/AAAuctionExampleSpec.scala) { #event-triggers }

 The event trigger uses the `ActiveActiveContext` to decide when to trigger the Finish of the action.
-When a replica saves the `AuctionFinished` event it checks whether it should close the auaction.
+When a replica saves the `AuctionFinished` event it checks whether it should close the auction.
 For the close to happen the replica must be the one designated to close and all replicas must have reported that they have finished.